 The IPL or Indian Premier League, is an absolute cricket betting extravaganza held every year.
 It consists of 8 franchise teams, with all 8 teams playing consecutive round robin matches against each other.
-A total of 56 matches played from 7th April 2018, to 20th may 2018.

 The liquidity on the betting exchanges is excellent, and the online bookmakers offer loads of different betting markets.